Table of Contents

 order += 1

-* Proofreading needs to be enabled as an option for this logic to take effect.
-To learn how to enable proofreading click here.
+📝 Note: Proofreading must be enabled for this logic to take effect.
+To learn how to enable proofreading, click here.

 Did this answer your question?